symfony/symfony-docs/components/lock.rst

 Expiring Stores
 ~~~~~~~~~~~~~~~

-Expiring stores (:ref:`MemcachedStore <lock-store-memcached>` and
+Expiring stores (:ref:`MemcachedStore <lock-store-memcached>`,
-:ref:`RedisStore <lock-store-redis>`) guarantee that the lock is acquired
+:ref:`PdoStore <lock-store-pdo>` and :ref:`RedisStore <lock-store-redis>`)
-only for the defined duration of time.
-If the task takes longer to be
+guarantee that the lock is acquired only for the defined duration of time.
+If
-accomplished, then the lock can be released by the store and acquired by
+the task takes longer to be accomplished, then the lock can be released by the
-someone else.
+store and acquired by someone else.

 The ``Lock`` provides several methods to check its health.
 The ``isExpired()``
 method checks whether or not it lifetime is over and the ``getRemainingLifetime()``